In Saskatchewan, 33% of adults struggle daily with literacy.

 1. Attend an orientation prior to applying.
 Visit the events page to register for the next orientation date.

 2. The volunteer application form provides us with your current contact information, references and areas of greatest interest.
-Download the form, fill it out, and bring it to the Foundations office along with your Criminal Security Check.
+There are two ways to complete the form: download the form here, fill it out, and bring it to the Foundations office, or click here to complete the form online.

 3. Criminal Security Check with Vulnerable Sector Search: In order for your application process to be complete, we will need an original of your results.